perimosocordiae/all-review/README.md

 ## TODO list

+ * add a way to edit personal user info
  * add a way to reply to reviews?
  * generate random PDF names when saving to disk
  * add email notifications when reviews and papers are made or updated